cometbft/knowledge-base/protocols/abci/addressing-1174.md

 With these new validity checks:

-- consensus _agreement_ is not affected since the new structure of `valid(v)` in ABCI 1.0 does not accept any block `v` that would have been rejected in ABCI 0.17.0.
-  The new structure of `valid(v)` is thus more restrictive for any block `v`.
+- consensus _agreement_ is not affected and all processes are still required to agree on the same value..
-- consensus _validity_ is not affected since we are changing the structure of the `valid(v)` predicate, on which consensus _validity_ directly depends.
+- the consensus _validity_ invariant is not affected since we are changing the structure of the `valid(v)` predicate, on which consensus _validity_ directly depends.

 However, the new structure of `valid(v)` can affect _termination_ of consensus,